 Last year, the governor formed the Blue Ribbon Task Force for Outdoor Recreation and tasked it with finding a way to achieve sustainable funding for state parks.
 In response, the task force confirmed and championed the Parks and Recreation Commission’s analysis that $54 million in general-fund support was necessary to put Washington on a path to a healthy and sustainable state park system.
 The task force’s final report explored ways that new revenues might help reach this shared goal.

-In support of the task force, state Sen. Kevin Ranker, D-Orcas Island, and the Legislature commissioned a study entitled the Economic Benefits of Outdoor Recreation.
+In support of the task force the Legislature commissioned a study entitled the Economic Benefits of Outdoor Recreation.

 The results are fascinating.